shrutiijainn11/Data-Structures-and-Algortithms/README.md

   - Rearrange the array so elements less than the pivot come before it, and those greater come after.
   - Recursively apply the same logic to the sub-arrays.

-Feel free to ask for any further details or clarifications!